ZertiApp/contracts/docs/VoteFactory.md

 Changes the address from which vote contracts are cloned.

 ### Reverts on:
-* call by everyone if not Admin.
+* Call by everyone if not Admin.

 ```solidity
 function changeImpl(address _newVoteImpl) public onlyAdmin {